awslabs/scale-out-computing-on-aws/docs/tutorials/install-soca-cluster.md

 ![](../imgs/install-9.png)

-Output tabs give you information about the SSH IP for the master, link to the web interface or ElasticSearch.
+Output tabs give you information about the SSH IP for the scheduler host, link to the web interface or ElasticSearch.

 ![](../imgs/install-10.png)